Spotting the early signs of dementia

 It is important to understand that dementia affects people in different ways.

 The NHS advises that if you or a loved one is becoming increasing forgetful, particularly if aged over 65, it is a good idea to seek medical advice in case it could be an early sign of dementia.
+Often, the fear of dementia can prevent people from seeking help or advice – but seeking advice early could rule out causes that may be treatable.

 Possible symptoms of dementia